apache/arrow/docs/source/cpp/tutorials/compute_tutorial.rst

 column “A.” For summation, there is a convenience function, called :func:`compute::Sum`, which reduces the complexity of the compute interface.
 We’ll look at the more complex version for the next computation.
-For a given function, refer to the API reference<link> to see if there is a convenience function. :func:`compute::Sum` takes in a given :class:`Array` or :class:`ChunkedArray` – here, we use :func:`Table::GetColumnByName` to pass in column A. Then, it outputs to a :class:`Datum`.
+For a given function, refer to :doc:`/cpp/api/compute` to see if there is a convenience function. :func:`compute::Sum` takes in a given :class:`Array` or :class:`ChunkedArray` – here, we use :func:`Table::GetColumnByName` to pass in column A. Then, it outputs to a :class:`Datum`.
 Putting that all together, we get this: